artem-galas/ArtOfUnitTesting/README.md

   </a>
 </p>

 Original book was released in 2012 and using ~ C# 5.0 .NET Framework 4.5 which could be run only on Windows.
-In ~2016 Microsoft released .NetCore - platform that makes .Net crosplaform framework.
+In ~2016 Microsoft released .NetCore - platform that makes .Net cross-platform framework.
 It means you can run it on windows, mac or linux.

 I would like to make examples from book useful for more developers.
 So all examples here are rewritten to .NetCore.

 ### Note
-Some atributes or methods from [NUnit](http://nunit.org/) are deprecated or not exist any more, e.g `[ExpectedException]`, so you can't find examples where were they used.
+Some attributes or methods from [NUnit](http://nunit.org/) are deprecated or not exist any more, e.g `[ExpectedException]`, so you can't find examples where were they used.

 ## Useful links
 - original examples from book - https://github.com/royosherove/aout2